Looking to burn fat – fast? Ditch the machines and the marathon cardio sessions. Your best weight loss and sculpting tool is your own bodyweight.

 Whether you’re just starting out or have a regular workout routine in place, mastering bodyweight exercises goes a long way to maintaining any fitness regimen.

-“The biggest misconception about bodyweight exercises is that you can’t build muscle or tone up while doing them,” shares Natalie Dau, a Reebok brand athlete who’s launching her fitness app RockStarFit in May.
+“The biggest misconception about bodyweight exercises is that you can’t build muscle or tone up while doing them,” shares Natalie Dau, a Reebok brand athlete who launched her fitness app RockStarFit last May.

 “Benefits of doing them include increased flexibility, strength, better balance and improved posture – which only comes from doing these compound movements and improving your core strength,” says Natalie.

 So once the standard exercises (squats, push-up, lunges) become easy, both Natalie and coach Muhammad Fazrul (or Faz) of TripleFit gym recommend variations to amp up the burn.
 To get started, try these five power-packed bodyweight moves.